n00b21337/solidity-practice/projects/Checklist.md

 12. Precompile contracts defined as address constant ECRECOVER = address(0x1); // Recovery of ECDSA signatures
 13. Functions called from uncheck block still have overflow and underflow check, but bitwise operators dont have those checks
+14. After a failed call, Do not assume that the error message is coming directly from the called contract
-14. If using delegatecall, it will run the code from that contract, but on local values and, other instances of that contract dont affect local values
+15. If using delegatecall, it will run the code from that contract, but on local values and, other instances of that contract dont affect local values
+16. After contract creation, The deployed code does not include the constructor code or internal functions only called from the constructor as they wont be used again, so its just used for setting state on initail deployment
+17. Dont use this.f inside constructor
+18. Internal is the default visibility level for state variables
+19. Internal function calls do not create an EVM message call.
+They are called using simple jump statements.
+Same for functions of inherited contracts
+20. If you have a public state variable of array type, then you can only retrieve single elements of the array via the auto generated getter function